 Be aware that you WILL probably have to apply a lot – since I started house sitting about a year ago, I’ve applied to 84 sits and completed 11.
 Granted, some of them I did receive but turned down if I’d applied to multiple at the same time, but still – you do have to be prepared for that!However, it’s pretty easy to just use the same email template over and over and just tweak something here and there.
 And, it’s totally worth it to me as I end up saving soooo much money in the end!
 In total, I’ve house sat for a little over 6 months – that’s 6 months of accommodation that I didn’t have to pay!

-TYPE AND LENGTH OF HOUSE SITSI usually try to find house sits that are at least a month, but there are many variable times and lengths listed!
+TYPE AND LENGTH OF HOUSE SITSI usually try to find pet sits that are at least a month, but there are many variable times and lengths listed!
 I’ve done sits for as short as 2 days and as long as 3 months.

 Most tend to be around 1-4 weeks, as that’s often the length of time people will go away on vacation, but it’s definitely easy and possible to find shorter or longer sits, too.

-You also never know if the host will ask you to stay longer – I’ve been asked to extend 2 of my sits.
+You also never know if the homeowner will ask you to stay longer – I’ve been asked to extend 2 of my sits.
 The first one was for an extra two weeks, and the second was for an entire month!

 HOW FAR IN ADANCE TO PLANI usually try to plan about one month in advance, however, I often end up finding things last minute!
 This is a great way to find some awesome house sits – that’s how I found one in London that I normally might not have.
 However, if you’re more of a planner, not to worry – I’ve seen some listed for up to a year in advance!

 On average, most house sits are listed about 2 weeks – 3 months in advance.
 But there are definitely plenty that are listed very last minute, too!